shamshadM/shamshadm.github.io/files/unix/UNIX-Variables.md

 ## Using and setting variables
 ---

-Each time you login to a UNIX host, the system looks in your home directory for initialisation files.
+Each time you login to a UNIX host, the system looks in your home directory for initialization files.
 Information in these files is used to set up your working environment.
 The C and TC shells uses two files called .login and .cshrc (note that both file names begin with a dot).

 At login the C shell first reads **.cshrc** followed by **.login**